clap-rs/clap/SPONSORS.md

 Below is a list of sponsors for the clap-rs project

-If you are interested in becoming a sponsor for this project please our [sponsorship page](https://clap.rs/sponsorship/).
+If you are interested in becoming a sponsor for this project please our see [sponsorship page](https://clap.rs/sponsorship/).

 ## Recurring Sponsors: